rwholey-eb/posts/content/a-first-reason-react-app-for-js-developers.md

 ### Before we get started

 Make sure you have your editor set up for Reason.
 You're not getting the full benefit of a statically typed language if you haven't got type information, inline errors and autocomplete in your editor.
-For a quick editor setup, I can recommend [Atom packages described on the Reason website](http://facebook.github.io/reason/tools.html#editor-integration-atom), with the addition of my package [linter-refmt](https://atom.io/packages/linter-refmt) which integrates much better syntax error messages with Atom.
+For a quick editor setup, I can recommend [Atom packages described on the Reason website]a(http://facebook.github.io/reason/tools.html#editor-integration-atom), with the addition of my package [linter-refmt](https://atom.io/packages/linter-refmt) which integrates much better syntax error messages with Atom.
 Without this, you'll have to look at the compiler console output to debug some syntax errors.

 If you haven't done so, you probably also need to install the Reason CLI tools.

-**There is a newly released of the Reason CLI tools which is required to use this tutorial.**
+**There is a newly released version of the Reason CLI tools which is required to use this tutorial.**

 You can find install instructions [here](https://github.com/reasonml/reason-cli#1-install-reason-cli-globally).
-If you are on macOS and have npm, all you have to do is:
+If you are on macOS and have npm, all you need to do to install the tools is:

 ```bash
 npm install -g https://github.com/reasonml/reason-cli/archive/beta-v-1.13.6-bin-darwin.tar.gz